alps-lab/alps-lab.github.io/about.md

 ### Short Bio

 I joined Penn State in Fall 2019.
-Prior to that I was an Assistant Professor at Lehigh University.
+Prior to that I was an assistant professor at Lehigh University.
 I received my doctoral degree from Georgia Tech.
 I did my undergrad study at Zhejiang University (China).

 <!-- I am now affiliated with [I-DISC](https://www1.lehigh.edu/research/interdisciplinary-research-institutes/data-intelligent-systems-computation   ), an interdisciplinary initiative that pushes the envelop of data analytics research. -->